Stocks rally, yields drop as U.S. CPI data calms investors

 “The market is really buying into the narrative that the rise in inflation is in fact transient because you’re not seeing that necessarily being priced into fears in the bond market,” Rajappa said.

-The 10-year U.S. Treasury note’s yield fell to a three-month low of 1.460%.
-When investors were worried about inflation in March, the yield had spiked to 1.776%.
+The 10-year U.S. Treasury note’s yield fell to a three-month low of 1.440%.
+When investors were worried about inflation later in March, the yield had spiked to 1.776%.

 Many now believe economic growth will slow and that any acceleration in inflation will be temporary, said Joseph LaVorgna, chief economist for the Americas at Natixis in New York.